MRCIEU/CheckSumStats/README.md

 !["example3\_predplot1.png"](/man/figures/README-example3_predplot1.png)

 We see a slope of 0.548 and non-linear correlation pattern, indicating that the SNPs have unusual effect sizes.
 This patterm of results is compatible with potential problems in the post-GWAS cleaning of the summary statistics.
-Discrepancies between reported and expected effect sizes can also arise for other reasons: [Example 4](#bcc) and [Example 5](#crc)
+The [basal cell carcinoma](#bcc) and [colorectal cancer](#crc) examples illustrate other reasons for discrepancies between reported and expected effect sizes.

 We can also plot the relative bias - the relative deviation of the reported from the expected effect sizes.